pitfail/pitfail-reports/report3/domain.rst

   is managed by a User, but participated in by Portfolios.
 Hence a single user may have portfolios that belong to different leagues.

-An example might help to illustrate what is going on here:
+An example might help to illustrate what is going on here (Figure :ref:`userexample`):

 .. figure:: figures/domain/user-example.png
     :width: 90%

+    :label:`userexample` An example of users, portfolios and teams.

 In this example, Mike and Sonu are users.
 Mike has two portfolios, named Mike1 and Mike2; Sonu has 1 portfolio, named Sonu1.
 Mike1 belongs to a league named